-EPK writing and consultancy is a secondary arm of Record Weekly.
+EPK writing and consultancy is a secondary arm of Record Weekly that now runs through Thistle PR & Promotion.
 It is a service offering the writing or editing of EPK (electronic press kit) bios that artists require for promotional purposes.

-While there is some fee attached, artists can liaise with Record Weekly about all the details or hire Imogen via PeoplePerHour.
+While there is some fee attached, artists can liaise with Imogen about all the details.

 Does Record Weekly attend events as press?